Adapting a Text-to-Audio Model for Room Impulse Response Generation: Introduction

-Natural language is a highly intuitive and accessible interface for conditional generation, proven by high success of Large Language Models (LLM) based services.
+Natural language is a highly intuitive and accessible interface for conditional generation, proven by high success of Large Language Model (LLM) based services.
 Consequently, text-prompted RIR generation holds immense potential to implement easily usable RIR generation by eliminating the need for domain-specific inputs.
-PromptReverb~\cite{vosoughi2025promptreverbmultimodalroomimpulse} recently explored this by developing a text-to-RIR generation model by employing a novel VLM captioning pipeline to address the lack of text-RIR datasets.
-While their approach successfully generates plausible RIRs from various natural language descriptions, they needed massive amount of high-quality RIR data (145,976 samples) to train a generative model from scratch.
-Although they introduced an VAE-based upsampling technique to utilize RIRs across varied sampling rates, the fundamental scarcity of real data still necessitated the inclusion of simulation-based synthetic RIRs.
+PromptReverb~\cite{vosoughi2025promptreverbmultimodalroomimpulse} recently explored this by developing a text-to-RIR generation model that employs a novel captioning pipeline utilizing Vision Language Model (VLM) to address the lack of text-RIR datasets.
+While their approach successfully generates plausible RIRs from various natural language descriptions, they needed massive amount of RIR data (145,976 samples) to train a generative model from scratch.
+Although they introduced an upsampling technique based on a variational autoencoder (VAE) to accommodate RIRs with different sampling rates, the fundamental scarcity of real data still necessitated the inclusion of simulation-based synthetic RIRs.
 Given that synthetic RIRs have been shown to suffer from quality degradation by deviating from real-world physical constraints~\cite{10.5555/3737916.3739333}, heavily relying on them risks compromising the acoustic fidelity and accuracy of the final outputs.

-Recently, large-scale generative models in the audio domain have demonstrated remarkable capabilities, capturing rich acoustic priors from diverse general audio data (e.g., speech, music, and environmental sounds).
-Recent research suggests that these learned audio priors can be effectively transferred to RIR tasks by adopting neural audio codec to RIR compression~\cite{RIRAcousticParameters}.
-Inspired by this, we propose a methodology that fine-tunes a text-to-audio (TTA) generation model on RIR data to develop a model that generates RIRs from natural language descriptions.
-By leveraging the robust pre-trained priors of the base model, our approach achieves high-fidelity, text-conditioned RIR generation using only a small set of real-world RIR data.
+Recently, large-scale generative models in the audio domain have demonstrated remarkable capabilities, capturing rich acoustic priors from diverse general audio data (e.g., speech, music, and environmental sounds)~\cite{10.1109/TASLP.2024.3399607, evans2025stable}.
+Recent research suggests that these learned audio priors can be effectively transferred to RIR tasks by adopting neural audio codec to RIR compression~\cite{RIRAcousticParameters, 10704165}.
+Inspired by this, we propose a methodology that adapts a text-to-audio (TTA) generation model on RIR data to develop a model that generates RIRs from natural language descriptions.
+The main contribution of this work is to demonstrate that the text understanding and audio priors of a pre-trained TTA model can be effectively leveraged to generate plausible RIRs from only a limited amount of real-world RIR data.

-The main contributions of this work are as follows: \begin{itemize} \item We introduce the first application of a pre-trained TTA generative model to the RIR generation task.
-We demonstrate that its broad text comprehension and generative audio priors can be successfully adapted to the domain of RIRs.